History of Moors Valley

 - 1996

-- A footpath with boardwalk is built to allow people to walk from the play areas and picnic area to the railway station in safety.
+- A footpath with a boardwalk is installed, allowing people to safely walk from the play areas and picnic area to the Railway Station.

 - 1995

-- A third wing of the Visitor Centre is built to house the Country Shop.
+- A third wing of the Visitor Centre is built to house the growing Country Shop.

-- An information point is opened in the Visitor Centre.
+- The Information Point is opened in the Visitor Centre.

-- The first Cycle Hire Centre is opened next to the Visitor Centre.
+- The Cycle Hire Centre is opened next to the Visitor Centre.

 - 1994